-Glow plugs can get very hot, but the highest recorded temperature is 1500 degrees celsius.
+Glow plugs can get very hot, but the highest recorded temperature is more than degrees celsius.

 Additionally, they become a very effective tool in smoke reduction and are the reason why they are very helpful in starting up your vehicles, especially in cold weather.